 We try to keep portfolio turnover as low as possible.
-Nevertheless, we typically make a few changes each year as we identify new ideas that we consider will provide stronger long-term returns than existing holdings.
+However, we typically make a few changes each year as we identify new investment ideas that we expect will provide stronger long-term returns than existing holdings.
 Companies that become too large, are acquired or where the investment case deteriorates are also replaced with new ideas from our Approved List.